 From figure 4 it can be seen that for each 100 kWh of ‘input’ natural gas, 45kWh of heat are delivered via the blue hydrogen route.
 An equivalent calculation for natural gas heating (including compression and pumping losses and the efficiency of a condensing boiler) indicates that for each 100 kWh of natural gas, approximately 65 kWh of heat reaches the consumer.
 Consequently, the blue hydrogen route requires 65/45 = 1.45 times (45%) more input gas.
 Since the UK uses 300TWh of gas per year for domestic purposes, mainly for heating , this 45% would correspond to importing or fracking an additional 135 TWh of natural gas.
 This would increase gas imports by 25%, from 520TWh to 655TWh .
-This would mean that 60% of the nation’s natural gas would be imported, severely impacting energy security.
+This would mean that 60% of the nation’s natural gas would be imported (mainly from Qatar and Russia), severely impacting energy security.
 (In fact, National Grid’s future energy scenario sees the UK importing 100% of gas by 2040, because of depleting North Sea reserves.
 So the additional gas consumption for Blue Hydrogen would make the energy security situation considerably worse.)

 Conclusion: The UK would need to use 45% more natural gas for heating if the energy was delivered via blue hydrogen than by natural gas boilers.